RGB color model: RGB and cameras

 In color television and video cameras manufactured before the 1990s, the incoming light was separated by prisms and filters into the three RGB primary colors feeding each color into a separate video camera tube (or pickup tube).
 These tubes are a type of cathode-ray tube, not to be confused with that of CRT displays.

 With the arrival of commercially viable charge-coupled device (CCD) technology in the 1980s, first, the pickup tubes were replaced with this kind of sensor.
 Later, higher scale integration electronics was applied (mainly by Sony), simplifying and even removing the intermediate optics, thereby reducing the size of home video cameras and eventually leading to the development of full camcorders.
 Current webcams and mobile phones with cameras are the most miniaturized commercial forms of such technology.

 Photographic digital cameras that use a CMOS or CCD image sensor often operate with some variation of the RGB model.
 In a Bayer filter arrangement, green is given twice as many detectors as red and blue (ratio 1:2:1) in order to achieve higher luminance resolution than chrominance resolution.
 The sensor has a grid of red, green, and blue detectors arranged so that the first row is RGRGRGRG, the next is GBGBGBGB, and that sequence is repeated in subsequent rows.
 For every channel, missing pixels are obtained by interpolation in the demosaicing process to build up the complete image.
-Also, other processes used to be applied in order to map the camera RGB measurements into a standard RGB color space as sRGB.
+Also, other processes used to be applied in order to map the camera RGB measurements into a standard color space as sRGB.